x-zang/x-zang.github.io/_posts/2024-09-26-check-strandness.md

 | Salmon              | `--libType ISF`                           | `--libType ISR`                           | `--libType IU`                                               |
 | Scallop             | `--library_type second`                   | `--library_type first`                    | `--library_type unstranded`                                  |
 | Stringtie           | `--fr`                                    | `--rf`                                    |                                                              |

+## Loss of strand-specifity

+Sometimes the sequencing protocol *per se* is strand-specific, but due to various reasons, the reads may lose the strand-specifity and become unstranded.
+Strand specificity requires us to know which strand is being sequenced/synthesized.
+Is this strand our direct RNA, the 1st cDNA, the 2nd cDNA, ..., etc.

+A common senario to lost strand-specifity is that the sequenced molecule is not single-strand RNA.
+For example, some experiments may amplify their target transcript using PCR.
+Then the actual molecules in the sequencer, are double-stranded cDNAs after many aplificaiton cycles.
+Hence, we won't know which strand of the cDNA is sense and which is anti-sense.